SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 endif
 ```

-Which will load the each digit in sequence for 1 second:
+Which will load each digit in sequence for 1 second:

 https://github.com/user-attachments/assets/50c86381-06db-44fe-b573-ad9b48ec110b